6 Steps to Building an Effective Online Store

 The website itself should be well-organized, and branding should be consistent from page to page.
 If a customer has just discovered your client, you want them to have a cohesive and memorable experience.
 Create a homepage that gives customers an immediate feel for the brand, and use clear language and consistent styles across the site.

-3. Thoughtfully merchandise the store
+3. Merchandise the store

 Once customers find your client’s online store, they need to have a great shopping experience.
 With thoughtful merchandising, you can help them find what they’re looking for—and discover things they didn't even know they wanted.

 As you style your client’s online store, get creative.
-After all, great merchandising doesn’t just help customers find stuff—it also tempts them to buy.
+After all, great merchandising doesn’t just help customers find products—it also tempts them to buy.
 Showcase standout items with product blocks and summary blocks.
 Suggest related products as customers shop, and use limited availability labels to flag when popular items are running low.
-Help your client launch discounts and sales, and use an announcement bar to advertise limited-time promotions.
+Help your client launch discounts and sales, and use an announcement bar to advertise limited-time promotions

 4. Keep inventory up-to-date

 Have you ever added something to your shopping cart, entered your payment information, and clicked purchase—only to discover the item was out of stock?
-This is a frustrating experience for any customer, and you can help clients avoid it with proper inventory management.
+This is a frustrating experience for any customer, and one you can help clients avoid with proper inventory management.

 5. Market the store far and wide